The Best Career Advice From 30 Leaders In The Nursing Field

 5. If a senior faculty member offers salary support to be part of a larger team, take it.
 Use the experience as a learning opportunity.
 There is always more to learn.

 6. Publish, publish, publish.

 7. Find and join your professional organization in your area.
-This not only offers opportunities for national service, it will connect you with colleagues in the field that can serve as great referees and external examiners for your promotion portfolio.
+This not only offers opportunities for national service, but it will also connect you with colleagues in the field that can serve as great referees and external examiners for your promotion portfolio.

-8. Work closely with doctoral students and post docs if your institution will allow junior faculty to do so.
+8. Work closely with doctoral students and postdocs if your institution will allow junior faculty to do so.
 This offers great opportunities for students and faculty, so find the win-win.

 9. Ignore the, “You’re not ready” advice.
 Know yourself, know your field and go for that grant, award, recognition when you think you are ready.

 10. Create circumstances that offer both you and the school a win-win.
 For example, perhaps that new grant can fund a post-doctoral position or student research assistants.
 Increasing the opportunities for students is always a good thing and can be an important demonstration of mentorship for you.

 "Ignore the, 'You’re not ready' advice." -Jason E. Farley